French ban on face covering

 The French ban on face covering (Note: LOI n° 2010-1192: Loi interdisant la dissimulation du visage dans l'espace public, "Law of 2010-1192: Act prohibiting concealment of the face in public space") is the result of an act of parliament passed in 2010 banning the wearing of face-covering headgear, including masks, helmets, balaclavas, niqābs and other veils covering the face, and full body costumes and zentais (skin-tight garments covering entire body) in public places, except under specified circumstances.
 This ban does not apply to the hijab, as it does not cover the face.
-The ban does apply to the burqa, a full-body covering, if it covers the face.
-In April 2011, France became the first European country to impose a ban on full-face veils in public areas.
+The ban does apply to the burqa, a full-body covering.
+In April 2011, France became the first European country to impose a ban on full-face veils (among other face covering clothes) in public areas.

 Public debate exacerbated concerns over immigration, nationalism, secularism, security, and sexuality.
 Arguments supporting this proposal include that face coverings prevent the clear identification of a person (which may be a security risk, or a social hindrance within a society which relies on facial recognition and expression in communication), that the alleged forcing of women to cover their faces is sexist, and that Muslims who continue this practice should be forced to assimilate into traditional French social norms.
 Arguments against include that the ban encroaches on individual freedoms, and that it discriminates against interpretations of Islam that require or encourage women to wear face coverings, that it takes away the choice of women to decide whether to dress according to a particular standard of modesty, and prevents anonymity in situations where it might be socially or personally desirable.
 Opponents accused President Nicolas Sarkozy of fostering Islamophobia and using the law for political gain.
 Some researchers posited that the ban "reduces the secondary educational attainment of Muslim girls and affects their trajectory in the labor market and family composition in the long run" as well as reducing the "social integration of Muslim women into French society".